MrMafora/Snap_Lotto/DEPLOYMENT_GUIDE.md

 The application is configured to run on port **8080** for deployment, which is a requirement for Replit Cloud Run deployments.

-### Key Files
+### Key Configuration Files

-1. **gunicorn.conf.py**: This is the main configuration file for Gunicorn that ensures the application binds to port 8080.

-2. **direct_start.sh**: A simple bash script that launches Gunicorn with the configuration file.

-3. **replit_deployment.toml**: The deployment configuration for Replit that specifies:
+1. **replit_deployment.toml**: The deployment configuration for Replit that specifies:
-   - Which script to run (`direct_start.sh`)
+   - The Gunicorn command with direct port 8080 binding
    - The deployment target (`cloudrun`)
    - Health check path (`/`)
-   - Environment variables
+   - Environment variables (`ENVIRONMENT=production`, `DEBUG=false`)

+2. **Procfile**: Contains the web process configuration for deployment:
+   - Uses direct Gunicorn binding to port 8080 with the command:
+     ```
+     web: gunicorn --bind 0.0.0.0:8080 main:app
+     ```

+3. **.replit-ports**: Contains port mapping configuration:
+   - Maps local port 8080 to external port 80, which allows the deployed application to be accessible on the standard HTTP port

+### Environment-Aware Components

+The application includes environment-aware components that adjust their behavior based on whether they're running in development or production:

+1. **Health Monitoring System**:
+   - Automatically checks port 5000 in development environment
+   - Automatically checks port 8080 in production environment
+   - Uses the `ENVIRONMENT` environment variable to determine which port to check

 ## Deployment Steps